 The binding in brick plasticized cloth is solid with gold typography (including the series name, but not the publisher) and decorations on the spine and a debossed publisher colophon on the front.

 There is no half-title page in this particular book.
 An elaborate frame surrounds a note about Bohn’s Libraries and this particular title in the Popular Library series.
 The same frame (with a rightward facing bell) surrounds the book’s title, author, editor, London imprint, and date (1923)

 “Printed in Great Britain.
 Chiswick Press: Charles Whittingham and Griggs (Printers), LTD. Tooks Court, Chancery Lane, London.”

 The same printer information is included on the last page of the book.

-A list of titles in George Bell & Sons Bohn’s Popular Library is below.
-The first 94 titles are straightforward, but there are either one or two additional titles for a total of 95 or 96 titles.
-The list, as found on the jacket above, has a few odd spellings (eg., #58) and at least one typo (in #67).
+A list of the 96 titles in George Bell & Sons Bohn’s Popular Library is below.
+The list, as found on the Table Talk title above, has a few odd spellings (eg., #58) and at least one typo (in #67).
 I have left the odd spellings as is but noted the typo.

 95. GUIZOT (F.).
 History of Civilization in Europe. (thanks to Michael Emly)